How Hollywood is embracing the world’s blackest black paint

 Theatrical productions also could benefit from a splash of Vantablack.

 “If you think about Broadway or the West End, it’s an area that hasn’t changed for a long time,” Males says.
-“The Phantom of the Opera has special effects in it, the chandelier coming down, but it’s been the same for 50 years.
+“The Phantom of the Opera has special effects in it, the chandelier coming down, but it’s been the same for over 35 years.
 While there will always be space for old, traditional theater, I think creatives like theater directors are always looking to break down the fourth wall.
 And I think an important part of breaking down that fourth wall is really transporting an audience to somewhere else.”

 And what about the walls and ceilings of movie theaters?
 How better to immerse an audience in the action on the screen than making them feel like there is literally nothing else around them?